laracasts/Behat-Laravel-Extension/readme.md

 To get started, you only need to follow a few steps:

+> Prefer a video walk-through?
+[See this lesson from Laracasts](https://laracasts.com/lessons/laravel-5-and-behat-bffs).

 # 1. Install Dependencies

 As always, we need to pull in some dependencies through Composer.